Th4n4705/Legends-Roleplay-Launcher/README.md

 **3> GET IP**

-It's the button the show you your ip address and also copied it, so you just need to past it on the discord bot that white-list your ip
+It's the button that show you your ip address and also copied it, so you just need to past it on the discord bot that white-list your ip

 **4> TEAMSPEAK 3 CONNECT**